KasTasElis/KasTasElis/README.md

   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>
 </h1>

 Hello, I'm Eli and I am a self-educated software engineer.
 Thanks for checking out my profile!
-Here, you'll get a sneak peak at some of the tools I use as well as some samples of my code or even little side-projects I dabble with in my spare time.
-Most of my professional work is private for legal reasons.
+Here, you'll get a sneak peak at some of the tools I use as well as some samples of my code or even little side-projects I dabble with in my spare time. _(Most of my professional portfolio is private for legal reasons)_

-In a nutshell, I consider myself a full-stack (frontend focused) web developer with almost 10 years of experience.
-I've been building websites and applications since 2013, mostly using:
+In a nutshell, I consider myself a full-stack _(frontend focused)_ web application developer with almost 10 years of experience.
+I've been building websites and web applications since 2013, mostly using:

 - JavaScript & TypeScript (React & NextJS)
 - NodeJS (expressJS)
 - MongoDB

-I have also built a good few Wordpress websites using PHP for a wide range of clientele back in my early days in 2013.
-However I don't really do much PHP work theese days any more as I focus on JavaScript applications.
+I have also built a good few wordpress websites using PHP for a wide range of clientele back in my early days in 2013.
+However I don't really do much PHP work any more, theese days I focus on JavaScript applications.

 Can I be of some help to you?
 Feel free to reach out to me via Linkedin!